YechengChu/ACDemo/guide.md

 Note that the Blacklist and Whitelist button can only be used by the __[Owner]__ and the "__issue capability__" function will be unblocked in _next level_.

 #### Blacklist
-As the __[Owner]__, you can decide the person to be added into the blacklist, the person in the blacklist will have all their house capability removed.
+As the __[Owner]__, you can decide the person to be added into the blacklist :no_entry:, the person in the blacklist will have all their house capability removed.

 You can also find "__blacklist__" option when you select "__...__" on top right of the house page.

 [Back to Top](#top)

 #### Whitelist
-When you put the person in whitelist as the __[Owner]__, the person would have infinite house capability.
+When you put the person in whitelist :white_check_mark: as the __[Owner]__, the person would have infinite house capability.

 When you put a person in the whitelist you could also choose where to allow the person _further delegates_ your house capability.